effectivehomeoffice/effectivehomeoffice.com/README.md

 If you have to resort to Wi-Fi, invest, for the sake of your team, in high quality access points.
 We recommend Ubiquiti [Unifi](https://unifi-network.ui.com/) and [Amplifi](https://amplifi.com/).

-## iPad

-- iPad Pro with Apple Pencil 2

-## Office Chair

-Ergonomic seating and beautiful design, fully customizable: [Vitra Pacific Chair](https://www.vitra.com/en-ch/office/product/details/pacific-chair) ($900).

-## Desk

-Make sure that your desk is at the perfect height.
-It should not jiggle when moving the mouse or bumping the leg of the table.

-Jochen likes the timeless and robust [USM Haller Desk](https://www.usm.com/en/residential/products/usm-haller-collection/usm-haller-tables-and-desks/) ($1000).

 ## Video Conferences